235u/proposals/ThrottledScraper/README.md

 ## Proposal

-Embrace the limitations, enqueue your requests and wait for them to finish (running in a background / web job; persisting / caching the results, eventually),
+Embrace the limitations, enqueue your requests and wait for them to finish (running in a background/web job; persisting/caching the results, eventually),

 ![Service](docs/service.png)

-throttling on the client-side (scraper- / crawler-side; configuration values to find out experimentally).
+throttling on the client-side (scraper-/crawler-side; configuration values to find out experimentally).

 ### Proof of concept